 Research Assistant, SCALS Project

 I have an undergraduate in health sciences and psychology from the University of Adelaide and a Masters in Evidence-based Social Intervention from the University of Oxford.
-For my Masters thesis, I undertook a hermeneutic review meaning of choice and control in disability housing policy.
+For my Masters thesis, I undertook a hermeneutic review on the meaning of choice and control in disability housing.

-I have also worked as a policy officer for the South Australian government on social housing policy, disability housing policy, and on the Ministerial Advisory Committee for special education policy.
+I have also worked as a policy officer for the South Australian government on social and disability housing policy, and on the Ministerial Advisory Committee for special education.